Save My Darling:

 Poor fond Mother Pollard does not even get a final missive from her son.

 But attempted suicide and enforced separation did not extinguish the flames of their ardour.
-For on the 4th of October 1871 at St James Clerkenwell the couple were finally united in marriage, with Emma’s older sister Mary and her husband James Dell, a billiard marker, as witnesses.
+For on 4 October 1871 at St James Clerkenwell the couple were finally united in marriage, with Emma’s older sister Mary and her husband James Dell, a billiard marker, as witnesses.